Chapter 2. Installing the Ansible plug-ins with a Helm chart on OpenShift Container Platform

 7. Select install-dynamic-plugins from the drop-down list of containers to view the container log.

-2.5.2.1.
-Adding a pull secret to the Red Hat Developer Hub Helm configuration
+You must add a pull secret to the Red Hat Developer Hub Helm configuration to enable the dynamic plug-ins to pull container images from authenticated registries.

 Prerequisite